-Provides a wide variety of county-wide human services or social/support service programs, through the most cost effective utilization of funding from county, state and federal resources, by direct delivery of services or by funding community based organizations to deliver services.
+Within the Division we provide a wide variety of county-wide human services or social/support service programs, through the most cost effective utilization of funding from County, State and Federal resources, by direct delivery of services or by funding community based organizations to deliver services.

-The Division of Planning is responsible for grants management and/or direct service provision for the program areas of Alcoholism and Drug Abuse, Mental Health Services, Intoxicated Driver Resource Center, Rape Crisis Center, Homeless Assistance/Support Services, and the Office for the Disabled.
+We are responsible for grants management and/or direct service provision for the program areas of Alcoholism & Drug Abuse, Mental Health Services, Intoxicated Driver Resource Center, Rape Crisis Center, Homeless Assistance/Support Services, and Persons with Disabilities & Special Needs.
 The Division staffs various Freeholder appointed advisory boards that provide oversight and guidance for the various grant funded service delivery systems.